 Martin Fowler’s Design Stamina Hypothesis captures this well.

-Before implementing, assess the trade-offs:
+Before implementing, assess the trade-offs between:

-- Complexity vs. Analytical Flexibility
+• Architectural complexity vs. Analytical Flexibility

 Some suggestions during data modeling

 Build partnerships: With upstream data producers and downstream data consumers.
 Get frequent and early feedback during the design phase.
-A model that is technically correct but does not serve the people who use it is not a good model.

 Consider the bigger picture: Where does this model fit in the overall architecture?
 Can existing components be reused?
 Can this model complement rather than duplicate other models?

-Implementation — design aspects and choices
+Implementation: design aspects and choices

 Build vs. extend: Does the requirement need a solution from scratch, or can an existing solution be enhanced or extended?
 Extending is almost always faster and cheaper when feasible.
 The temptation to build from scratch is worth resisting until it is clearly necessary.